hosua/hoswoo-configs/README.md

 These configs are not intended for other people to use, however I don't mind if you do.
 Just note that I probably won't be keeping the best documentation on everything I am doing.

+The necessary packges that I list is not a comprehensive list.
+I forget many of the packages I've installed while setting things up so there will definitely be missing packages.

-Also, keybindings are located in the dwm-hoswoo folder.
+Also, keybindings are located in the [dwm-hoswoo folder](https://github.com/hosua/hoswoo-configs/tree/main/dwm-hoswoo).
 I do not change them often so they will be up to date.

 ```
 Put .xinitrc in ~/